cmlamman/spec-IA/README.md

-## Multiplet Alignment (a.k.a "Group Alignment")
+## Multiplet Alignment

-[gal_groups.py](https://github.com/cmlamman/spec-IA/blob/main/alignment_functions/gal_groups.py) contains functions for identifying and measuring the alignment of galaxy groups.
+[gal_groups.py](https://github.com/cmlamman/spec-IA/blob/main/alignment_functions/gal_groups.py) contains functions for identifying and measuring the alignment of galaxy multiplets.
 The alignment estimator is defined as the projected orienation of groups relative to a tracer sample, $\cos(2\Theta)$, as a function of projected separation $R$.
-A high-level example of this can be found in [basic_group_alignment.ipynb](https://github.com/cmlamman/spec-IA/blob/main/basic_group_alignment.ipynb).
+A high-level example of this for a galaxy catalog can be found in [basic_multiplet_alignment.ipynb](https://github.com/cmlamman/spec-IA/blob/main/basic_multiplet_alignment.ipynb).
+A quick version for simulation data can be round in [basic_multiplet_alignment-sims.ipynb](https://github.com/cmlamman/spec-IA/blob/main/basic_multiplet_alignment-sims.ipynb)

-The minimum to run these basic functions is a catalog with the columns RA, DEC (in degrees) and Z (redshift).
+The minimum to run these basic functions is a catalog with the columns RA, DEC (in degrees) and Z (redshift) or 3D comoving coordinates (in Mpc/h).

 <img src="media/group_schematic.png" alt="schematic" width="400"/>